greenplum-db/gpdb-archive/gpdb-doc/markdown/security-guide/topics/Authenticate.html.md

     It is possible to have authentication without encryption overhead by using `NULL-SHA` or `NULL-MD5` ciphers.
 However, a man-in-the-middle could read and pass communications between client and server.
 Also, encryption overhead is minimal compared to the overhead of authentication.
 For these reasons, NULL ciphers should not be used.

-The default location for the following SSL server files is the Greenplum Database master data directory \(`$MASTER_DATA_DIRECTORY`\):
+The default location for the following SSL server files is the Greenplum Database coordinator data directory \(`$MASTER_DATA_DIRECTORY`\):

 -   `server.crt` - Server certificate.
 -   `server.key` - Server private key.
 -   `root.crt` - Trusted certificate authorities.
 -   `root.crl` - Certificates revoked by certificate authorities.

-If Greenplum Database master mirroring is enabled with SSL client authentication, the SSL server files *should not be placed* in the default directory `$MASTER_DATA_DIRECTORY`.
-If a `gpinitstandby` operation is performed, the contents of `$MASTER_DATA_DIRECTORY` is copied from the master to the standby master and the incorrect SSL key, and cert files \(the master files, and not the standby master files\) will prevent standby master start up.
+If Greenplum Database coordinator mirroring is enabled with SSL client authentication, the SSL server files *should not be placed* in the default directory `$MASTER_DATA_DIRECTORY`.
+If a `gpinitstandby` operation is performed, the contents of `$MASTER_DATA_DIRECTORY` is copied from the coordinator to the standby coordinator and the incorrect SSL key, and cert files \(the coordinator files, and not the standby coordinator files\) will prevent standby coordinator start up.

 You can specify a different directory for the location of the SSL server files with the `postgresql.conf` parameters `sslcert`, `sslkey`, `sslrootcert`, and `sslcrl`.